mccm-innovations/UiPath_Document_OCR/inference_server/README.md

 # Inference server
 ## Dependencies

+- [NGINX](https://www.nginx.com/).
+You can install it with `sudo apt-get install nginx` if you are using an Ubuntu OS.
-Library dependencies for the python code.
+- Library dependencies for the Python code.
 You need to install these with `pip install -r requirements.txt` before you can run this.

 **NOTE:** This server has been tested in Ubuntu 16.04 and Python 3.5.